-- -to the President of Faso:

-- -to the members of the National Assembly;
+- -to the President of Faso; - -to the members of the Assembly of the Deputies of the People by majority;

-- -to the people when a fraction of at least thirty thousand (30,000) persons having the right to vote, introduces before the National Assembly a petition constituting a written and signed proposal.
+-to the people when a fraction of at least thirty thousand (30,000) persons having the right to vote, introduces before the Assembly of the Deputies of the People a petition constituting a written and signed proposal.

-The law establishes the conditions of the implementation of the procedure of revision.
+The law establishes the conditions and the implementation of the procedure of revision.

-The bill of revision is, in all cases, submitted preliminarily to the evaluation of the National Assembly, after the opinion of the Chamber of Representatives.
+The bill of revision is, in all cases, submitted preliminarily to the evaluation of the Assembly of the Deputies of the People, after the opinion of the Chamber of Representatives.